pathwaytipsorg/infra-azure-ops/labs/5-locals-tfvars-loop/README.md

 * To simplify computations, reduce redundancy, and improve the readability of your configuration within a single module.

 ## for_each
-* to create multiple instances of a resource, module, or other construct based on a map or set of values.
+* To create multiple instances of a resource, module, or other construct based on a map or set of values.
 This allows you to dynamically generate resources based on the elements of the given collection.
-The for_each argument is especially useful when you want to create and manage multiple similar resources with distinct attributes.
+* The for_each argument is especially useful when you want to create and manage multiple similar resources with distinct attributes.